Nisekoi: Characters

-Raku is a high school student who aspires to pursue a normal career as a civil servant when he graduates, although he is the son of a Yakuza family leader.
+A high school student, Raku aspires to pursue a normal career as a civil servant when he graduates despite being the son of a Yakuza family leader.
 When he is placed in a fake relationship with Chitoge Kirisaki, he hides his feelings for the girl who he has a crush on, Kosaki Onodera.
 He wears a locket that symbolizes a promise of love he made to a girl ten years ago while traveling with his father abroad and hopes he can reunite with the girl who bears the key to unlock it.
 He initially hates Chitoge, seeing her as hot-tempered and violent, and sometimes refers to her as a "gorilla woman".
 Despite this, he has shown kindness to her at times and develops uncertainty as to which girl he likes the most.
 After Marika withdraws from pursuing him, she reveals to him that he loves both Kosaki and Chitoge, and should choose between them.
-Raku realizes that he does like Chitoge beyond just friends, and despite learning that Kosaki was his promised girl, he ultimately chooses Chitoge.
+Raku realizes that he likes Chitoge beyond just friends, and despite learning that Kosaki was his promised girl, he ultimately chooses Chitoge.
 In the final chapter, it is revealed he has become a government worker in the city's public safety department and is the second boss of his family's Yakuza gang who helps him protect the city.
 He and Chitoge are married and have a son named Haku who inherited their respective traits.